microscope objectives (original) (raw)

 Although a microscope objective is sometimes called the objective lens, it usually contains multiple lenses.
 The higher the numerical aperture and the higher the required image quality, the more sophisticated designs are needed.
 High-end microscope objectives may also involve aspheric lenses.

-The design of a high quality microscope objective is a rather sophisticated task, for which substantial optics expertise and powerful optics design software are required.
+The design of a high-quality microscope objective is a rather sophisticated task, for which substantial optics expertise and powerful optics design software are required.
 Such designs involve complicated trade-offs, which should be properly handled according to the importance of different aspects for a particular application.

 Beam Focusing and Fiber Coupling with Microscope Objectives

 Microscope objectives are sometimes used for applications outside microscopy.
 For example, they can be used for tight focusing of laser beams, with spot sizes of a few micrometers or even below 1 μm.
 If the input beam is a collimated beam, an infinity-corrected objective will work best.
 The objective should have a numerical aperture which fits well to the beam divergence related to the required spot size.
 The input beam radius should also be chosen appropriately, i.e., calculated from the required spot size and the focal length.
-A difficulty may be to find out the focal length, as the objective barrel often only indicates the magnification, and the conversion to the focal length depends on the microscope design.
+A difficulty may be to determine the focal length, as the objective barrel often only indicates the magnification, and the conversion to the focal length depends on the microscope design.

 Another application is launching light into a single-mode fiber or collimating light from such a fiber.
 Again, the objective should have an appropriate numerical aperture of the order of that of the fiber.
 For more details, see the article on fiber launch systems.